giantswarm/docs/src/content/ui-api/kubectl-gs/get-clusters.md

 kubectl gs get clusters ab12c --output yaml
 ```

-When applied without a cluster ID argument, the output will be a list of resources.
+When applied without a cluster name argument, the output will be a list of resources.
 Example:

 ```nohighlight
 $ kubectl gs get clusters --output yaml